Kimberly J. Williams

 — Kimberly J. Williams

-Kimberly J. Williams has one of the most interesting jobs around.
-As the chief innovation officer at METRO’s in-house “idea factory,” her job is to scout out the latest and greatest developments in transportation and figure out how to make them work for the Houston area.
-“The Office of Innovation is focused on bringing the best in class of vehicles, products, and services to our customers,” says Williams.
+Kimberly J. Williams is in charge of METRO’s “idea factory.”
+Her job as chief innovation officer is to look for the latest and greatest developments in transportation and figure out how to make them work for the Houston area.

 - METRO, Deputy Chief Procurement Officer